Meriekje/2.1.-BaseDades_N1_Ex2/README.md

 - **Columns**:
   - id_category (Primary key): Unique auto-incremented identifier for each category.
-  - name: Enum field indicating whether the pizza is classic, special or the pizza of the day.
+  - name: Indicates whether the pizza is classic, special or the pizza of the day as a varchar.

 ### 9. `products` Table